tim-schilling/deps/final/0018-technical-governance-6x.rst

 of Django's technical governance remains the same.
 All governance requires periodic cultivation, and this should be seen as one of those instances.

+Regarding specific changes:

+* Presenting a merged governance document avoiding overruling governance documents (DEP 10 & 12).

+  * A single document avoids having to read two documents to understand the governance.

+* Reducing the number of sections and topics.

+  * DEP 10 sought to provide information on how the new governance would operate.
+While helpful in that moment, it eventually became a burden when revisiting the document.

+* Including more headings.

+  * Makes the document more accessible and makes it easier to find specific information.

+* Outsourcing specific topics such as releases and teams to other resources.

+  * This document has a high resistance to change.
+By moving topics such as membership requirements for technical teams to their own charters allows those teams to be more flexible.
+It's possible this document will refer to others, similar to `DEP 44`_ and the `How Django is released`_ section.

+* Removing the RFC 2119 language.

+  * This language made the document difficult to read.
+Removing it should help others read the document more easily and engage with the content more.

+* Reducing the scope of eligible voters to reflect and take advantage of the broader DSF Individual Membership eligibility.

+  * This reduces the amount of rules in the document, makes it easier to read and allows effectively the same number of people to participate in Steering Council elections.

+* Allowing approving DEPs during elections.

+  * The community and Board both have mechanisms to remove an unruly Steering Council.
+These limitations appear to have only limited productive functions of the Steering Council.
+Allowing approving DEPs during elections allows for the community to operate more freely.
+It's possible that a newly elected Steering Council will change decisions from the previous Steering Council.
+This is seen as the system working.
+If at any point, the trust in this system is abused, the community can rely on reporting members for violations of Django's Code of Conduct.

+* Allowing governance changing DEPs during elections.

+  * Governance changing DEPs require an approval from the Board.
+This limitation appears to only limit productive functions of the Steering Council.
+If an outgoing Steering Council attempts to enact undesirable changes at the end of their term, the Board exists as the check.
+This allows the Steering Council to make changes that are productive during this time.
+A common governance change has been to revisit voting requirements.
+This usually becomes relevant right when an election is starting.

+* Allowing the Steering Council to revisit vetoed discussions at their discretion.

+  * This prevents one Steering Council from limiting the next Steering Council in an undesirable fashion.
+If a community member is asking for discussions to be revisited frequently, to the extent of being annoying, that would be a Django Code of Conduct Violation.

 Backwards Compatibility